USS Warrick: World War II, 1944–1945

 Sailing from thence to the Solomon Islands, the attack cargo ship reached Tulagi on 18 March.
-For the remainder of hostilities, Warrick performed her vital but unglamourous support role.
+For the remainder of hostilities, Warrick performed her vital but unglamorous support role.
 She transported boats from Guam and Manus to Florida Island and New Guinea; lifted Army cargo and troops from Nouméa, New Caledonia, and New Guinea to Leyte, Cebu, and Manila, in the Philippines; and took return passengers to Manus.
 The end of hostilities in mid-August found the ship at Finschhafen, New Guinea.

 Inter-war years, 1945–1950

 Between the end of World War II in the Pacific and the onset of the Korean War — a time span of a little under five years — Warrick operated primarily in the western Pacific and in the Far East.
 Soon after the Japanese surrender, the attack cargo ship made two trips from the Philippines to Honshū, Japan, touching at the ports of Aomori, Sasebo, and Yokosuka, carrying men and materiel to support the occupation of the erstwhile enemy's homeland.
-She participated in "Operation Magic Carpet" — the return of discharged sailors, marines, airmen, and soldiers to the United States — and later supported the occupation of China and Korea, visiting ports that ranged from Tsingtao to Hong Kong; and Shanghai to Sasebo.
+She participated in "Operation Magic Carpet" — the return of discharged sailors, marines, airmen, and soldiers to the United States — and later supported the occupation of China and Korea, visiting ports that ranged from Qingdao to Hong Kong; and Shanghai to Sasebo.
 In addition, during those "interwar" years, the attack cargo ship lifted cargo to such places as Johnston Island, Tarawa, Ponape, and Kwajalein.
 Besides performing her vital logistics functions, the ship also took part in exercises with the Fleet.